 While infrared cameras detect and project object temperature with extreme accuracy, there are many factors to consider in order to ensure correct data.

 Not all infrared cameras are created equal.
-Some are designed for industrial use, while others are better suited for medical use, having a special FDA 510(k) clearance.
+Some are designed for industrial use, while others are better suited for medical use or other purposes.
 Proper tools and an understanding of the equipment are essential.

 You must also consider environmental conditions when utilizing infrared imaging cameras.
 Since the images measure radiated heat, external factors such as the sun, shadows, cold temperature, rain or windy conditions (even HVAC systems indoors) must be considered.
 Users should follow the ISO 13154 standard for proper implementation of medical-use cameras.
 Another consideration is the emissivity of an object itself, which is the rate at which infrared energy is emitted by an object.
 Allowing for these by utilizing settings within the camera body will help to mitigate error.